ANZ: Canstar’s Merchant Services Award Winner

 It’s interesting to look back on the results of our merchant services research.
 Since the introduction of legislation two years ago that set limits on interchange fees, Fees & Charges has fallen down the list of concerns for small business owners when rating their merchant service providers.

-From being the top concern in our awards two years ago, Fees & Charges now places second, after Communication, which is the major concern for nearly a third of small business owners in our survey (29%).
+From being the top concern in our awards three years ago, Fees & Charges now places joint second, alongside Communication, well behind Customer Service, which is the No.1 concern by nearly a third (29%) of business owners in our survey.

 Overall, the main drivers of Merchant Services satisfaction are: